ferstaberinde/F3/README.md

 ## 09. NOTES ##

-We hope you will enjoy making and updating missions for ArmA 3 with F3!
+We hope you will enjoy making and updating missions for Arma 3 with F3!

 Fer :) (alanr@ferstaberinde.com) (on behalf of all F3 / F2 / BAS f contributors)